moliq1/lung-segmentation/README.md

 #### the result is pretty impressive, most cases segementation is accuracy, you can check the example result in the repository.
 I think it is worthing to expolore more models and more datasets, maybe training the model with cases that contain nodules in lung region.

-#### if you think it is helpful, please give a star, thinks very much.
+#### if you think it is helpful, please give a star, thanks very much.